How To Become a Licensed Real Estate Agent in New York

 How to Select a Brokerage That's Right For You

-But how do you know if that broker or brokerage is right for you?
+But how do you know if that broker or Brokerage is right for you?

 First: Decide What Area You Want to Work In